-This series of articles is designed to provide interactive insight on SSProtect capabilities, switching between guidance specifics and dialog designed to provide insight into system functionality and capability.
+This series of articles is designed to provide interactive insight on SSProtect capabilities, switching between guidance specifics and descriptive text to offer firsthand knowledge of system functionality and capability.
 You will encounter a number of sections prefixed by the text, Looking Deeper, which provides more in-depth details related to the guidance provided by the Walkthrough.

 This approach aims to more fully explain both the operation and goals of SSProtect, which not only protects data, but also manages operational continuity in the presence of ongoing security events and IT-related challenges.

 You will, throughout the Walkthroughs and other documentation, often encounter general use of the term, SSProtect.
 Though SSProtect is the Unified Data Protection and Management System aimed at protecting your host-based application data, its' use in the Walkthroughs and related documentation can often be replaced with the more specific :Foundation Client reference - especially when referring to the User Interface and end-user interaction.

 The :Foundation Client is the software you install on your host computer, and it implements logic to monitor managed content and respond to events and User input, coordinating execution with KODiAC (Cloud) Services.
 KODiAC is deployed and maintained by your Managed Service Provider, today most likely DefiniSec.

 SSProtect does more than encrypt and decrypt data.
 Like most endpoint encryption software, SSProtect applies a variety of security primitives to managed content.